 Allied forces barreled through Italy in June 1945.
 Mussolini attempted to flee to Spain with his lover, Claretta Petacci, but was discovered and arrested by partisans searching troop transport trucks.

-There are conflicting stories about how Mussolini died, but autopsy reports state the dictator was shot by soldiers firing several bullets – with four of them near the heart – causing immediate death.
+There are conflicting stories about how Mussolini died, but autopsy reports state the dictator was executed by firing squad on April 28, 1945, shot by soldiers firing several bullets—with four of them near the heart—causing immediate death.

 Mussolini’s body was buried in an unmarked grave, which was unearthed in 1946 by Fascist supporters, who took the body to a convent in Lombardy.
 The government recovered it and interred it in a monastery near Milan.

 Mussolini’s wife petitioned to have the body moved from a grave in Milan to a family mausoleum in Predappio in 1957.

 In 1966, she was given an envelope containing a piece of her husband’s brain.
 The American diplomat who handed it to her claimed that the Americans had taken the brain in order to study what makes a dictator.
 She had the relic placed in his tomb, which receives 100,000 visitors a year.

 “It is better to live one day as a lion than 100 years as a sheep.”

 “Democracy is a kingless regime infested by many kings who are sometimes more exclusive, tyrannical and destructive than one, even if he be a tyrant.”

 “Many think, and I myself am one of them, that capitalism is scarcely at the beginning of its story.”

 Mussolini: The Last 600 Days of Il Duce.
 Ray Moseley.